What it's about

 Writing work instructions correctly

 We do not want to declare the creation of a work instruction an art form!
 If you work with word processing programs like Word or Excel instead of software you know how tedious writing, formatting and updating can be.
-However, the more often you write work instructions, the easier it will be to create them.
+However, the more often you write work instructions or SOPs, the easier it will be to create them.
 Even in the first phase - before you start writing - use eleven guiding questions to help you structure.

 11 Guiding questions for the creation of a work instruction